General Jean Pierre Doumerc

 Arc de Triomphe: DOUMERC on the north pillar

-After the years of peace of the early 1800s, Colonel Doumerc joined General Nansouty's division in August of 1805 for the campaign against Austria.
+After the years of peace of the early 1800s, Colonel Doumerc joined General Nansouty's division in August of 1805 for the campaign against the Third Coalition.
 At the conclusion of the campaign, he fought at the Battle of Austerlitz that December.
 When Prussia went to war with France in 1806, Doumerc continued to serve in Nansouty's division in Prussia.
-At the very end of the year he received a promotion to général de brigade and was then employed in General Grouchy's division.
+At the very end of the year he received a promotion to général de brigade and he was then employed in General Grouchy's division.
 In April of 1807 Doumerc took command of the 2nd Brigade of Cuirassiers and he led them into action that June at the Battle of Friedland.

-In 1813 Doumerc continued to command the 3rd Cuirassiers, this time serving in Latour-Maubourg's I Cavalry Corps.
+In 1813 Doumerc continued to command the 3rd Division of Cuirassiers, this time serving in Latour-Maubourg's I Cavalry Corps.
 That August he and his men fought at the Battle of Dresden.
 In 1814 they continued to fight during the defense of France, notably serving at La Rothière, Vauchamps , Lizy-sur-Ourcq, and Neuilly-Saint-Front.

 Bibliography